JeePEG-57/DINA-IMAS/README.md

 ## Environment settings and building DINA actors
 Having the repository downloaded, one needs to:
 1. Setup the environment variables.
 Preferably, the IMAS environment setup is to be done by running a specially prepared script in imas/ci_scripts folder:
 $ source imas/ci_scripts/ci_header.sh

 2. Build libraries and generate fc2k python actors:
 $ make
 This command:
-      1. builds DINA and magnetic controller core libraries in src/;
+   i. builds DINA and magnetic controller core libraries in src/;
-      2. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
+   ii. builds DINA fortran with IDS interface and Fortran workflow in imas/interface/;
-      3. builds Python actors in imas/fc2k.
+   iii. builds Python actors in imas/fc2k.
 The python actors will be placed in the imas/python_wf/actors/.

 ## Running the workflow
 Having the environment set and libraries built, one needs to:
 1. Create a working directory needed for the workflow.
 2. Put in the working directory XML files with code parameters for DINA actor and Magnetic controller actor - DINA_Parameters.xml and KMC_Parameters.xml.
 3. Put in the working directory the workflow configuration file wfconfig.xml with parameters: input and output IMAS databases, simulation start time, etc.
 4. Put in the working directory the machines/imp folder with atomic data.
 5. Create initial IDS's pulse_schedule (with target waveforms for DINA and the magnetic controller) and equilibrium (with defined RZ grid and vacuum toroidal field).
 The input pf_active, pf_passive, wall IDS's can be used from the Machine Description database.
 6. Run Python or Fortran version of the workflow.
 Navigate to the working directory and from there:
    * for the Python workflow run the script imas/python_wf/run_test_python.sh
    * for the Fortran workflow run the script imas/python_wf/run_test_fortran.sh

 ## GUI
 Dedicated GUI is available to facilitate the preparation steps before running the workflow.
 The GUI allows to load basic scenario target waveforms and code parameters, modify them and save in a working directory (creating a new one if needed).
 To launch the GUI, having the environment set:
-$ cd tools/GUI
+1. cd tools/GUI
-$ python main.py
+2. python main.py
-   1. Press button “Load *.dat files", then select folder 15MA_40ka or 7.5MA_30kA_He10p in machines/iter/ (shown by default).
+3. Press button “Load *.dat files", then select folder 15MA_40ka or 7.5MA_30kA_He10p in machines/iter/ (shown by default).
 This will load corresponding scenario target waveforms with appropriate code parameters for the actors.
-   2. If needed, you can change target waveforms of the scenario or code parameters of DINA and magnetic controller.
+4. If needed, you can change target waveforms of the scenario or code parameters of DINA and magnetic controller.
-   3. Press button “Save to work directory”, then choose an arbitrary working directory (imas/python_wf/ is proposed by default).
+5. Press button “Save to work directory”, then choose an arbitrary working directory (imas/python_wf/ is proposed by default).
 On this stage:
-      1. the XML files with code parameters are written, to the working directory,
+   * The XML files with code parameters are written to the working directory,
-      2. the imp folder is copied to the working directory,
+   * The machines/imp folder is copied to the working directory,
-      3. set of IDS's is written in the local IMAS database/shot/run = test/170/1 (can be changed before saving) and contains pulse_schedule and equilibrium IDS's properly filled for the DINA actors.
+   * Set of IDS's is written in the local IMAS database/shot/run = test/170/1 (can be changed before saving) and contains pulse_schedule and equilibrium IDS's properly filled for the DINA actors.
-   4. The GUI main window can be closed now.
+6. The GUI main window can be closed now.
 If you have modified the shot/run, you have to open the wfconfig.xml in the working directory, then specify your new shot/run in both <pulse_schedule> and <input_start> sections.
 In the wfconfig.xml you can make other changes of the workflow parameters, such as input IMAS databases, simulation start time, etc.